someengineering/fixinventory/plugins/backup/README.md

 # cloudkeeper-plugin-backup
 A graph backup plugin for Cloudkeeper

-This Plugin creates a backup of the graph whenever a collection and cleanup run finishes.
+This plugin creates a backup of the graph whenever a collection and cleanup run finishes.

 ## Usage
 Specify a folder to backup the graph dumps to.
 E.g. `--backup-to /var/local/cloudkeeper/backups`